Joseph P. Teasdale: Legal career

 After law school, Teasdale worked as a law clerk for Judge Albert Ridge.

-In 1962, Teasdale was appointed as Assistant United States Attorney for the Western District of Missouri.
-Among his duties included leading the organized crime division.
+In 1962, he was appointed as assistant United States attorney for the Western District of Missouri.
+His duties included leading the organized crime division.
 Teasdale resigned from the position in 1965.

-In 1966, Teasdale ran for Prosecuting Attorney for Jackson County, Missouri.
+In 1966, Teasdale ran for prosecuting attorney for Jackson County, Missouri.
 He campaigned on combatting organized crime, which he said was a major concern.
 He also advocated for making the position a full-time job, increasing the office's relationship with local, state, and federal law enforcement, and hiring more investigators.
-In the primary, Teasdale faced Democratic incumbent Lawrence F. Gepford.
+In the primary, he faced Democratic incumbent Lawrence F. Gepford.
 Teasdale did not seek the endorsements of Democratic bosses, and described himself as an "independent" candidate for office.
 He was supported in this election by the Committee for County Progress, a group that supported challengers to older, entrenched incumbents.
 Teasdale defeated Gepford in what the Kansas City Times called a "major upset."
 He won the November 8 general election, defeating Republican Richard B. Globus.
 Teasdale's election made him the youngest person to ever hold the prosecutor's office.
 He was sworn in on January 1, 1967.

 In office, Teasdale supported a bill in the state legislature that would have made the prosecutor's office a full time job.
 The bill was passed in 1967, and signed by Governor Warren Hearnes on June 30, 1967.
-The bill extended the office's term from 2 years to 4 years and increased Teasdale's salary from $15,000 to $22,500.
-Teasdale was re-elected to the office in 1968.
+The bill extended the office's term from two to four years, and increased Teasdale's salary from $15,000 to $22,500.
+He was re-elected to the office in 1968.

 In 1970, he ran for a county judgeship but was defeated narrowly in the Democratic primary by Harry Wiggins.

 Teasdale left office in 1973, succeeded by Ralph L. Martin.

 Gubernatorial elections

 1972 campaign

-In 1971, Teasdale signaled his intent to run for the Democratic nomination for Governor of Missouri in the 1972 election.
-Part of Teasdale's candidacy was rooted in his youth, depicting himself as a new face of the party, echoing an appeal similar to John F. Kennedy.
+In 1971, Teasdale signaled his intent to run for the Democratic nomination for governor of Missouri in the 1972 election.
+Part of his candidacy was rooted in his youth, depicting himself as a new face of the party, echoing an appeal similar to John F. Kennedy.
 In the summer of 1971, Teasdale announced his intent to walk across the state to garner support for the campaign.
 He placed third in the primary, trailing nominee Edward L. Dowd and Lieutenant Governor William Morris.
-However, his campaign style earned him the nickname, "Walking Joe."
+However, his campaign style earned him the nickname "Walking Joe."
 Teasdale appropriated the tactic from Florida politician "Walkin' Lawton Chiles.
 Teasdale campaign officials estimated that he had walked over 1,000 miles in the months leading up to the primary.
-Even though he lost the primary, Teasdale had gained name recognition and press coverage for his campaign.
-After the campaign was over, Teasdale hinted at a future bid for office.
+Even though he lost the primary, he had gained name recognition and press coverage for his campaign.
+After the campaign was over, he hinted at a future bid for office.